killerbee13/TIS-100-CXX/README.md

 ## Additional features/intentional discrepancies:

+The simulator is intended to exactly simulate the game, including any restrictions it has.

+Some syntax rules can be relaxed a bit while leaving an abstract machine that is still as powerful as the games's, those are controlled by the `TIS_PEDANTIC` cmake flag, by default they are allowed.

 Contrary to its documentation, TIS-100 clamps input values in test cases to the range [-99, 999].
 The simulator allows the full documented range [-999, 999].